Menu

 Parents and carers of pupils in our EYFS classes are invited to spend an afternoon each term enjoying a range of activities with their child.

-Two opportunities for parents and carers of pupils in Years 1 – 6 to spend time in the classroom with their child, looking through books and sharing favourite pieces of work.
+An opportunity for parents and carers of pupils in Years 1 – 6 to spend time in the classroom with their child, looking through books and sharing favourite pieces of work.

 Parents’ evening